amartincolby/Rust-Quick-Guide/README.md

     type JarJarBinksQuotes = GenericLinkedList<String>;

     /* Type aliasing has a second use for creating entities called "opaque types."
-These are addressed later. */
+These are addressed later because they do not work at the moment. */

     /*** Tuples ***/